 A few parting thoughts to speed you on your journey toward revenue attribution:

 Building a revenue attribution model requires organizational buy-in.
-It's a "people process" as much as a technical process.
+It’s a “people process” as much as a technical process.
 Start engaging organizational leaders now to sow the seeds.
-Download the Change Agents eBook for tips, or download the full boxed set, which includes the eBook and a step-by-step playbook.
+Download the Change Agents eBook for tips, or download the complete boxed set, which includes the eBook and a step-by-step playbook.

-It's not just you: revenue attribution is hard for everyone.
-Chances are, you won't achieve it flawlessly the first time you try, but you'll learn a lot by the experience and get that much closer to your goal.
+It’s not just you: revenue attribution is hard for everyone.
+Chances are, you won’t achieve it flawlessly the first time you try, but you’ll learn a lot from the experience and get that much closer to your goal.